SumoLogic/tailing-sidecar/README.md

 ## Contributing

-Please share your thoughts about sumologic-tailing-sidecar by opening an issue.
+Please share your thoughts about tailing sidecar by opening an [issue](https://github.com/SumoLogic/tailing-sidecar/issues/new).

 To get started contributing, please refer to our [Contributing](CONTRIBUTING.md) documentation.